10 Reasons Why Dachshunds Bark All The Time

 Some dogs prefer to sit and have their treat in “Quiet” mode, while others prefer to keep walking and eat on the go.
 Either way works fine.
 Praise and treat your dog for not barking when people pass by.

-- Correct the barking behavior before it occurs by re-directing your dog’s attention on you.
+- Correct the barking behavior before it occurs by re-directing your doxie’s attention on you.

 What You Shouldn’t Do

-Anti-Bark Products: Avoid using shock or citronella spray collars on your dachshunds.
-These methods are a punishment towards bad behavior, and often times cause more anxiety and won’t actually stop them from barking.
+Anti-Bark Products: Avoid using shock or citronella spray collars on your Dachshund.
+These methods are a punishment towards bad behavior, and often times can cause more anxiety and won’t actually stop them from barking.

-Yelling: Loudly scolding your dog won’t help either.
+Yelling: Loudly scolding your pup won’t help either.
 Raising your voice at your dog gives them the attention that they want and they will bark even more.

 Stick with positive reward and praise methods for training.
 They are much more effective.